apostrophecms/docs/docs/guide/command-menu.md

 The `@apostrophecms/command-menu` module adds keyboard shortcuts and additional pop-up menus to the Admin UI.
 The list of shortcuts can be accessed from any page or piece-type manager using the '?' key.
 There are several pre-programmed common shortcuts, with additional page-level shortcuts added automatically for each custom piece-type created.

 ## Reassigning automatic shortcuts
 Apostrophe assigns shortcuts for custom piece-types based on the first letter of the piece-type name.
 So, a piece-type of 'article' would get assigned a shortcut cord of `g` then `a`.
 However, you might have more than one module that starts with a particular letter, or starts with the same letter as a core piece-type.
 The automatically assigned shortcut can be changed by adding an array of the desired shortcut key combination(s) to the `shortcut` option in the module.
-You can disable a shortcut by setting the option to `shortcut: null`.
+You can disable a shortcut by setting the option `shortcut: false`.

 <AposCodeBlock>